awsdocs/amazon-redshift-developer-guide/doc_source/r_VACUUM_command.md

 You can change the default vacuum threshold only for a single table\.
 To change the default vacuum threshold for a single table, include the table name and the TO *threshold* PERCENT parameter\.

 SORT ONLY   <a name="vacuum-sort-only"></a>
 Sorts the specified table \(or all tables in the current database\) without reclaiming space freed by deleted rows\.
-This option is useful when reclaiming disk space isn't important but resorting new rows is important\.
+This option is useful when reclaiming disk space isn't important but re\-sorting new rows is important\.
 A SORT ONLY vacuum reduces the elapsed time for vacuum operations when the unsorted region doesn't contain a large number of deleted rows and doesn't span the entire sorted region\.
 Applications that don't have disk space constraints but do depend on query optimizations associated with keeping table rows sorted can benefit from this kind of vacuum\.
 By default, VACUUM SORT ONLY skips any table that is already at least 95 percent sorted\.
 To change the default sort threshold for a single table, include the table name and the TO *threshold* PERCENT parameter when you run VACUUM\.

 DELETE ONLY   <a name="vacuum-delete-only"></a>
 Amazon Redshift automatically performs a DELETE ONLY vacuum in the background, so you rarely, if ever, need to run a DELETE ONLY vacuum\.
 A VACUUM DELETE reclaims disk space occupied by rows that were marked for deletion by previous UPDATE and DELETE operations, and compacts the table to free up the consumed space\.
 A DELETE ONLY vacuum operation doesn't sort table data\.
-This option reduces the elapsed time for vacuum operations when reclaiming disk space is important but resorting new rows isn't important\.
-This option can also be useful when your query performance is already optimal, and resorting rows to optimize query performance isn't a requirement\.
+This option reduces the elapsed time for vacuum operations when reclaiming disk space is important but re\-sorting new rows isn't important\.
+This option can also be useful when your query performance is already optimal, and re\-sorting rows to optimize query performance isn't a requirement\.
 By default, VACUUM DELETE ONLY reclaims space such that at least 95 percent of the remaining rows aren't marked for deletion\.
 To change the default delete threshold for a single table, include the table name and the TO *threshold* PERCENT parameter when you run VACUUM\.
 Some operations, such as `ALTER TABLE APPEND`, can cause tables to be fragmented\.
 When you use the `DELETE ONLY` clause the vacuum operation reclaims space from fragmented tables\.
 The same threshold value of 95 percent applies to the defragmentation operation\.